Stefania Constantini: 2021–22 season

+2022–23 season

 The 2022–23 season was a breakthrough year for the Italian women's team as they rose to the top ranks in the world.
 After two quarterfinal finishes in their first three events, the team won their first tour event at the S3 Group Curling Stadium Series, defeating Ha Seung-youn 7–3 in the championship game.
 They played in Swift Current again the following weekend at the 2022 Western Showdown where they lost in the semifinals to Meghan Walter.
 At the 2022 European Curling Championships, the team entered the knockout round for the first time since 2017, posting a second place 6–3 record through the round robin.
 They could not continue their momentum into the playoffs, however, losing both the semifinal and the bronze medal game to Switzerland and Scotland respectively to finish fourth.
 With their strong results accumulated during the season, Team Constantini qualified for their first Grand Slam of Curling event at the 2023 Canadian Open.
 After starting the event 0–2, they stayed alive with narrow victories over Casey Scheidegger and Tabitha Peterson.
 They then lost in the C qualifier game to Anna Hasselborg, eliminating them from contention.
 At the 2023 World Women's Curling Championship, the Italian team qualified for the playoffs for the first time in world women's championship history, finishing fourth in the round robin with a 7–5 record.
 They then lost the qualification game to Sweden 4–3, finishing fifth.
 Constantini again finished the season at the 2023 World Mixed Doubles Curling Championship with Sebastiano Arman.
 They finished sixth in their group with a 4–5 record.
 In the off season, the team added Swiss curler Elena Mathis at third as she has dual citizenship in both Switzerland and Italy.